fadden/6502bench/SourceGen/RuntimeData/README.md

 # Runtime Data #

-Symbol files and analyzer scripts are split into directories by platform manufacturer.
+Symbol files and extension scripts are split into directories by platform manufacturer.

-The Visual Studio project (RuntimeData.csproj) exists so you can edit scripts with IntelliSense and error highlighting.
-Everything here is distributed as source, not in compiled form; all compilation occurs at run time.
+A Visual Studio project (`RuntimeData.csproj`) exists in the source tree so you can edit scripts with IntelliSense and error highlighting.
+Everything in this directory is distributed as source, not in compiled form; all compilation occurs at run time.

 ## SystemDefs.json ##